 Tip to manage stress: Take time out for yourself, learn to say ‘no’, surround yourself with people who love you, spend time in nature, limit screen time, meditate, exercise and eat healthy whole-foods.

-How To Make This Prebiotic Smoothie Bowl Recipe with Chickpeas
+How To Make This Prebiotic Chickpea Smoothie Bowl

 - 1/3 cup shredded coconut unsweetened